Ali Maqseed

-Ali Maqseed (علي مقصيد) is a Kuwaiti football midfielder.
+Ali Maqseed (علي مقصيد; born December 11, 1986) is a Kuwaiti football midfielder.
 He plays left back or left wing with many other positions for Al Arabi SC in VIVA Premier League and the Kuwait national football team.

 Ali first joined the first-team when he was 18 years old.

 Maqseed is well known for his talented dribbling and speed, due to that he is nicknamed "Al-Janah Al-Ta'ier" (The Flying Wing).
 Ali Himself has rejected all offers from other clubs around the world staying loyal for his club.

 Ali started playing for the Kuwait national football team in 2008, but initially he never got to play a lot.

 Ali played for Al-Arabi in the 2007 AFC Champions League group stage.

 Maqseed has one son named Haidar.

 On October 29, 2015 he was nominated for UAFA Arabian Footballer of the Year 2015 with Mohamed Salah and Asian Player of the Year 2015.